Roger Lewis predicts WRU deal with regions by Christmas

-Cardiff Blues, the Ospreys, Scarlets and Newport Gwent Dragons have lost a host of Welsh and non-Welsh Test stars in recent seasons, particularly to French clubs.
+Cardiff Blues, the Ospreys, Scarlets and Newport Gwent Dragons have in recent seasons, particularly to French clubs.

 That has led to accusations from several leading figures in the game that while the WRU is thriving financially, the regions are suffering.